 HUD Guidelines Versus Lender Overlays

-Why are banks, credit unions, and most mortgage companies telling borrowers that they need to meet a two year waiting period to qualify for FHA Mortgage After Chapter 13 Bankruptcy?
+Why are banks, credit unions, and most mortgage companies telling borrowers that they need to meet a two year waiting period to qualify for FHA Loan After Chapter 13 Bankruptcy?

-- This is because most banks have lender overlays when it comes to approving FHA Mortgage After Chapter 13 Bankruptcy
+- This is because most banks have lender overlays when it comes to approving FHA Loan After Chapter 13 Bankruptcy

 - Many lenders do not do manual underwriting